CLARIAH/awesome-humanities-ontologies/README.md

 - [FOAF vocabulary](http://xmlns.com/foaf/spec/) - linking people and information
 - [Functional Requirements for Bibliographic Record (FRBR)](http://www.sparontologies.net/ontologies/frbr) - for describing documents and their evolution
 - [Geonames](https://www.geonames.org/) - covers all countries and contains over eleven million placenames that are available for download free of charge
+- [GeoSPARQL](http://www.opengis.net/ont/geosparql#) - the richest and most common spatial ontologies, plus an optional SPARQL extension (hence the name) that supports spatial reasoning over geodata that are annotated with its ontology.
+Supported by various triples stores, such as TriplyDB (Druid) triple stores
 - [PROV ontology](https://www.w3.org/TR/prov-o/) - set of classes, properties, and restrictions that can be used to represent and interchange provenance information
 - [NIE-INE ontologies](https://github.com/nie-ine/Ontologies/) - infrastructure developed to ensure long-term storage of data of scientific edition projects in the Humanities at the Swiss Universities of Basel, Bern, Zürich, and Geneva
 - [LIO](https://lov.linkeddata.es/dataset/lov/vocabs/lio) - A Lightweight Ontology for Describing Images